March 14 Is Pi Day, Not National Pie Day. Here's the Difference.

 National Pie Day is observed on January 23.

-What Is National Pie Day?In 2019, National Pie Day falls on a Wednesday, which may or may not be the excuse you need to enjoy a slice or two on an otherwise ordinary weekday.
+What Is National Pie Day?In 2021, National Pie Day fell on a Saturday, though the day of the week doesn't mean as much as it used to.
 In any case, you can thank Charlie Papazian, an American nuclear engineer, craft beer brewer, and author, who is credited with creating the food holiday in the 1970s after he declared his birthday to be National Pie Day.
 Really, he just up and proclaimed the date as a national celebration of pie.
 The American Pie Council, of which Jason Biggs is thankfully not a member, has sponsored the holiday since 1986.

 "January 23rd is National Pie Day, a time to celebrate the day with pie," the council states on its website. "...
 We are encouraging pie lovers everywhere to host pie parties across the country.
 Whether it be with your friends, family, or co-workers, share some pie on January 23rd."

-Of course, every day can be "pie day" if you try hard enough, but some restaurants -- mostly local restaurants and regional chains -- end up marking the date with free pie, discounts on pie, and other pie promotions.
-Michigan's Grand Traverse Pie Company, for example, is offering a free slice of apple crumb or cherry crumb pie with any order all day.
+Of course, every day can be "pie day" if you try hard enough, but some restaurants—mostly local restaurants and regional chains—end up marking the date with free pie, discounts on pie, and other pie promotions.
+Michigan's Grand Traverse Pie Company, for example, is serving up free slices with any purchase throughout the special day.

 When Is Pi Day?Pi Day is observed on March 14.